adelenelai/adelenelai.github.io/_posts/2023-09-03-reflections-software.md

----
-title:  "Reflections on Software Development post-PhD"
+# Reflections on Software Development post-PhD

----
-### What I was thinking vs. what I think now
+## What I was thinking vs. what I think now

 > If you're new to Green Cheminformatics, hello I'm Adelene.
 > I'm currently a software developer at an environmental analytics company in Luxembourg.